Luigian/Php_Piscine/day02/ex01/README.md

-# Piscine_Php / day02 / ex01 : One more time
+# Php_Piscine / day02 / ex01 : One more time

 ## Description
 This program takes a well formatted date (in french) and convert in time stamp.
 The unix time stamp is a way to track time as a running total of seconds.
 This count starts at the Unix Epoch on January 1st, 1970 at UTC.
 Therefore, the unix time stamp is merely the number of seconds between a particular date and the Unix Epoch.